Prismatic Steenrod operations and arithmetic duality on Brauer groups: Introduction

 \subsection{Classical motivations}

-At the 1962 ICM, Tate announced his famous \emph{arithmetic duality theorems} \cite{Tate62}, which exhibited parallels between: \begin{itemize} \item the \'etale cohomology of global fields and the singular cohomology of 3-manifolds, and \item the \'etale cohomology of local fields and the singular cohomology of 2-manifolds. \end{itemize} Using these results, Tate constructed a perfect pairing between the (non-divisible quotient of) the \emph{Tate--Shafarevich group} of an abelian variety over a global field and its dual, and proved in \cite[Theorem 3.3]{Tate62} that it is alternating under a technical hypothesis (which is always satisfied for elliptic curves).
-Therefore, under the hypothesis, on this non-divisible quotient group there is a symplectic form, now known as the \emph{Cassels--Tate pairing}, which forces the group's size to be a perfect square\footnote{We are implicitly invoking the fact that a finite abelian group with a symplectic form must have size a perfect square.} -- a numerology which had been empirically discovered by Selmer and proved by Cassels for elliptic curves.
+At the 1962 ICM, Tate announced his famous \emph{arithmetic duality theorems} \cite{Tate62}, which exhibited parallels between: \begin{itemize} \item the \'etale cohomology of global fields and the singular cohomology of 3-manifolds, and \item the \'etale cohomology of local fields and the singular cohomology of 2-manifolds. \end{itemize} Using these results, Tate constructed a skew-symmetric perfect pairing on (the non-divisible quotient of) the \emph{Tate--Shafarevich group} of a principally polarized abelian variety over a global field, and proved in \cite[Theorem 3.3]{Tate62} that it is alternating under a technical hypothesis (which is always satisfied for elliptic curves).
+Therefore, under the hypothesis, on this non-divisible quotient group there is a symplectic form, now known as the \emph{Cassels--Tate pairing}, which forces the order of the group to be a perfect square\footnote{We are implicitly invoking the fact that a finite abelian group with a symplectic form must have order a perfect square.} -- a numerology which had been empirically discovered by Selmer and proved by Cassels for elliptic curves.
 In fact, Venkatesh has suggested that Tate's discovery of arithmetic duality was motivated by a desire to explain this very numerology via a symplectic duality, which he realized should come from an arithmetic analogue of Poincar\'e duality wherein local and global fields played the role of manifolds.